evavanderkroft/evavanderkroft/README.md

 Here you can find some cool projects I've been working on for the last couple of years.

 - 🔭 I’m currently working on a game in C# in Unity!
+- ⚡ I have experience with Javascript, Typescript, PHP, Laravel, React, React Native, HTML and (S)CSS.
-- 🌱 I’m currently learning C#, Blender and NextJs.
+- 🌱 I’m currently learning C#, Blender and Python.
 - 💬 Ask me about anything!
 - 🤝 I'm open to collaborating on web- and game development.
 - 📫 You can reach me through evavanderkroft@gmail.com!